tldr-group/dino-saw/README.md

 ```

 #### 3.
 To get the data needed to run all the figures, you need to download and unzip the data from the [zenodo](https://zenodo.org/records/21627644) to `notebooks/paper_figures/data`.
+If on windows, just paste the url into your address bar and manually move and extract `data.zip` to `notebooks/paper_figures_pdf/data`
 ```bash
 curl -L -o data.zip "https://zenodo.org/records/21627644/files/data.zip?download=1"
 unzip -q data.zip -d notebooks/paper_figures_pdf/data